 In Japanese this goes as follows: 'It is cold' would be 'samui desu', in which 'samui' means cold.
 'It was cold' turns into 'samu katta desu'.
 'It was not cold' becomes 'samu kuna katta desu'.

 Adjectives usually have a comparative and superlative form.
-'Sweeter' is the comparative form of 'sweet' and 'sweetest' is the superlative form.
-In English you'd usually express the comparative form by adding 'er' and 'est' for the superlative, as in 'cool - cooler - coolest', but there are plenty of irregular adjectives to break this rule, like 'good - better - best' and 'many - more - most' and some adjectives can only be compared by using 'more' and 'most', like 'beautiful - more beautiful - most beautiful'.
+'Sweeter' is the comparative form of 'sweet', and 'sweetest' is the superlative form.
+In English you'd usually express the comparative form by adding 'er' and 'est' for the superlative, as in 'cool - cooler - coolest', but there are plenty of irregular adjectives to break this rule, like 'good - better - best', and 'many - more - most'.
+Some adjectives can only be compared by using 'more' and 'most', like 'beautiful - more beautiful - most beautiful'.

 Not all languages have 3 steps, some simply have the base adjective and the 'more' version.
 Others might have more steps to indicate further steps, like slightly more and almost the most.
 How many you want will be up to you, but determining how many would best suit your language could be done by looking at the culture behind your language.
 Does it have a need for 'almost the best' or 'slightly better'?

 Many languages have adverbs, which are essentially adjectives, which are mostly applied to verbs, adjectives and other adverbs, rather than nouns and pronouns, but some words can work as both an adverb and an adjective.

 In the sentence 'the slow man' slow is an adjective, but in the sentence 'The man walks slowly' slowly is an adverb.
 In English most adjectives can be turned into an adverb by adding 'ly', your language could use something similar or maybe a prefix instead, or maybe nothing at all.